Quest Evader Cruise Missile

 Construction

 A typical well-written and nicely illustrated Quest instruction sheet greeted me when I dumped out t' bag.
 T' first step is t' glue together t' three-piece nose cone.
-I showed me wife t' cone, shiver me timbers, and she agreed with me that t' middle piece appeared t' be a part o' somethin' non-rocket related, but we couldn't figure out what that might be.
+I showed me wife t' cone, and she agreed with me that t' middle piece appeared t' be a part o' somethin' non-rocket related, shiver me timbers, but we couldn't figure out what that might be.

-After musin' over it a while, I applied plastic cement in t' indicated areas, assembled it, and laid it aside t' dry.
-Still on number 1 in t' instructions, shiver me timbers, I assembled t' engine tube, cuttin' t' usual engine hook slit and installin' it and t' thrust ring.
-Curiously, t' thrust rin' insertion is left until step 6, but I couldn't see any reason nay t' go ahead and put it in, me bucko, me hearties, so I did.
+After musin' over it a while, I applied plastic cement in t' indicated areas, ya bilge rat, assembled it, and laid it aside t' dry.
+Still on number 1 in t' instructions, I assembled t' engine tube, cuttin' t' usual engine hook slit and installin' it and t' thrust ring.
+Curiously, me hearties, t' thrust rin' insertion is left until step 6, shiver me timbers, but I couldn't see any reason nay t' go ahead and put it in, so I did.

-Finally, I followed t' instructions more or less as given t' mark t' sustainer fin locations (usin' t' standard "wrap" method), shiver me timbers, and t' square up and attach t' fins and launch lug.
+Finally, me bucko, matey, I followed t' instructions more or less as given t' mark t' sustainer fin locations (usin' t' standard "wrap" method), me bucko, me bucko, me hearties, and t' square up and attach t' fins and launch lug.

-T' rocket is marked skill level 2, me bucko, but honestly t' only reason I can think for it t' be a level 2 rocket be t' two forward "canard" fins and t' three piece nosecone.
+T' rocket is marked skill level 2, but honestly t' only reason I can think for it t' be a level 2 rocket be t' two forward "canard" fins and t' three piece nosecone.
 It's really a pretty easy rocket t' build.

 Finishing